Interest meeting for youth climate summit at VMNH

-The first interest meeting to plan a Youth Climate Summit will be at the Virginia Museum of Natural History at 2 p.m. on May 7.
+An interest meeting to plan a Youth Climate Summit will be at the Virginia Museum of Natural History at 2 p.m.
+Saturday.

 The Youth Climate Summit is being coordinated by Dr. John Ashburn, medical physicist and volunteer of the Climate Advocacy Group.
-He is looking to attract as many youth as possible to the interest meeting so that they can help plan the first Youth Climate Summit in Martinsville.
+He said he is looking to attract as many kids as possible to the interest meeting so that they can help plan the first Youth Climate Summit.

-Ashburn said that a similar summit was held in Durham that had “pretty good success,” but because of the rural nature of this area, Ashburn said he was unsure how much interest youth in the area would show in the topic.

-The summit would be an annual event that would showcase topics that the kids pick themselves.
+The summit would be an annual event that would showcase topics that the kids choose.
 He listed a variety of potential topics, such as: recycling, excess foods, composting food waste and schools.
-The topics of the summit will vary depending on the desires of the kids that show up to the interest meeting.

 Ashburn added that the strategy is to let “kids attract kids” and then “let them take the reins” and create an event that is catered specifically to what kids in this area want to know.